Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 Once these are set, hit the `Save` button on the bottom of your screen.
 You shouldn't have to reconfigure these again.

+### Offline processing vs Recorder

+When you launch SatDump, you initially face the `Offline processing` tab.
+This is where you can **decode <u>recordings</u>** in addition to semi-processed data (raw frames/binary etc.).
+We won't be using this tab very often, since we'll be using the **Live processing** feature instead.
+It is able to decode signals straight from your SDR, eliminating the need to make huge recordings prior to decoding signals.
+We can find it in the `Recorder` tab.

+> This tab might seem overwhelming at first, but don't worry; we'll cover it one step at a time.

 ### Selecting source

-Select the `Recorder` tab on the top of your screen.
-It will seem overwhelming at first, so let's take it one step at a time.
  Expand the `Devices` dropdown, this is where you will manage your **source** - where you are getting signals from.
-SatDump supports several inputs such as baseband recordings and various servers, we will be using an SDR.
+SatDump supports several inputs such as baseband recordings and various servers, we will be using your SDR.
 You can select it as such:

 1. Reload the source list
 2. Click on the dropdown